List of Olympic medalists in figure skating

-Figure skating has been part of the Olympic Games since 1908 and has been included in 26 Olympic Games.
-There have been 286 medals (96 gold, 95 silver, and 95 bronze) awarded to figure skaters representing 29 representing National Olympic Committees.
-Six events have been contested but one, men's special figures, was discontinued after a single Olympics.
+Figure skating has been part of the Olympic Games since 1908.
+There have been 301 medals (101 gold, 100 silver, and 100 bronze) awarded to figure skaters representing 30 National Olympic Committees over the span of 26 different Olympic Games.
+Six events have been contested; however, men's special figures, was discontinued after 1908.
+Medals are awarded in men's singles, women's singles, pair skating, ice dance, and the team event.

-Canadian ice dancers Tessa Virtue and Scott Moir are the only figure skaters to win five Olympic medals (three gold medals and two silver medals).
-Swedish figure skater Gillis Grafström and Russian figure skater Evgeni Plushenko have each won four medals.
-The only skaters with three consecutive titles are Grafström in men's singles, Sonja Henie for Norway in women's singles, and Irina Rodnina from the Soviet Union in pair skating.
-American Nathan Chen, and Canadians Tessa Virtue and Scott Moir, are the only skaters to win two gold medals in the same Olympics.
+Canadian ice dancers Tessa Virtue and Scott Moir are the only figure skaters to win five Olympic medals (three gold and two silver).
+Gillis Grafström of Sweden, Evgeni Plushenko of Russia, and Yuma Kagiyama and Kaori Sakamoto, both of Japan, have each won four medals.
+The only skaters with three consecutive titles are Grafström in men's singles, Sonja Henie of Norway in women's singles, and Irina Rodnina of the Soviet Union in pair skating.
+Nathan Chen and Alysa Liu, both of the United States, as well as Tessa Virtue and Scott Moir, are the only skaters to win two gold medals at the same Olympics.

-On two occasions, there has been a podium sweep.
-Russian figure skaters hold the unique record of having won gold medals in all six Olympic figure skating events.